 Find the Cheapest Pet Insurance Quotes in Your Area

 ValuePenguin had the opportunity to interview Darryl Rawlings, Founder and CEO of Trupanion, this week to learn more about pet insurance: the industry, the claims and the beloved pets covered by the company.

 In the case of one Trupanion dog, Charlie, this was a lesson with a tuition cost of $1,200.
 Charlie woke up suddenly one day with a bad case of bowel and stomach vomiting (diarrhea and vomit), that a trip to the ER traced to an inflammation of his colon.
-Charlie’s companion was thankfully able to scrape together funds to pay for the illness, and promptly purchased insurance afterward with Trupanion to avoid these kinds of financial surprises in the future.
+Charlie's companion was thankfully able to scrape together funds to pay for the illness and promptly purchased insurance afterward with Trupanion to avoid these kinds of financial surprises in the future.

 Charlie's veterinary bill is a walk in the park compared to Chief, a dog whose afternoon of camping fun ended in a severe spinal cord injury with respiratory arrest and paralysis.
 Weeks of breathing through a mechanical ventilator and undergoing physical therapy and rehabilitation have made life easier on Chief.
 Thankfully, his parents had Trupanion pet insurance and were able to get his veterinary expenses covered to the tune of $39,308.

 Rawlings shared some advice for pet parents thinking about covering their pets with insurance:

 Q: What are some benefits to enrolling pets sooner rather than later?
 DR: The very best time to insure your pet is when they are young and healthy.
 If you have pet insurance on a pet with no current medical conditions, you will know for sure that all future illnesses or injuries will be covered, no questions asked.
 If you wait until your pet starts to age or become sick, then you run into preexisting conditions that will not be eligible for coverage.